deanturpin/ci/readme.md

 branch and set up the username.github.io/repo static web page.
 I like to use this to generate "live" READMEs containing recent data.

-Create an API key in your [GitHub settings](https://github.com/settings/tokens).
+Create an API key in your [GitHub settings](https://github.com/settings/tokens), tick "repo" and "admin:public_key".

 ```yaml
 deploy: